jrudar/Triglav/README.md

 ### Class Parameters
     Inputs:

-    threshold and threshold_2: int, default = 99.5 and 100
-        The threshold for comparing shadow and real features in the when using SHAP and SAGE scores.

     metric: str, default = "correlation"
         The dissimilarity measure used to calculate distances between features.

     linkage: str, default = "complete"
+        The type of hierarchical clustering method to apply.
+The available methods include: single, complete, ward, average, centroid.

     thresh: float, default = 2.0
+        The threshold or max number of clusters.

     criterion: str, default = "distance"
+        The method used to form flat clusters.
+The available methods
+        include: inconsistent, distance, maxclust, monocrit,
+        maxclust_monocrit.

-    p: float, default = 0.35
+    p: float, default = 0.65
         The 'p' parameter used to determine the shape of the Beta-Binomial distribution.

     alpha: float, default = 0.05
         The level at which corrected p-values will be rejected.

+    scale: bool, default = True
+        Scales the data so the sum of each row is equal to one.

+    clr_transform: bool, default = False
+        Applies the centered log ratio to the dataset.

     verbose: int, default = 0
         Specifies if basic reporting is sent to the user.

-    n_jobs: int, default = 3
+    n_jobs: int, default = 10
         The number of threads

     Returns: